AntoineOttiger/PA/documentation.md

 #### scr/evaluate.py :

 Permit to evaluate a model from a run id.
 For exemple if you made a run with pipeline.py you can reevaluate the model from this run by providing run id.

-You can set if you want mode shape heatmaps and feature/feature plots (is_pred_hm=True, is_plot_f_f=True)
+Activate/Desactivate calculation of shape heatmaps and/or feature/feature plots (is_pred_hm=True, is_plot_f_f=True)

 ##### to retrieve exact results of the report :

+###### model non-optim on dataset 1 :

+run id : 52e5eb0edc304c98be3dcf519aea4b8d

+###### model non-optim on dataset 2 :

+run id : d4ffe3fe0cab487c876ad96a53272c9d

-    hyperparam optim on dataset 1 :
+###### model optim on dataset 1 :

-    name : upset-ray-640

 run id : cc91b319ba7a4361ad337c056bdc7452

-    hyperparam optim on dataset 2 :
+###### model optim on dataset 2 :

-    name : thundering-fish-332

 run id : 0e5ce74da09a47a48e745ada05756c4d

 #### scr/hyperparam_opt.py :